 Managed web services, also known as “Managed Web” refers to a cost-effective, flexible approach to web marketing characterized by iterative releases, quality content and efficient communications.
+You can define project-based web services as the traditional, linear method of producing a website or organizing a web marketing campaign.

 This is the second post of our three-part series on Managed Web Services.
 In our first post, we discussed the 5 reasons why managed web services might be better for your next web project.
 If you haven’t seen it already, please feel free to head back there and check it out (so you have a bit more context for the conversation).